build-on-aws/content/FAQ.md

 ### How do I set the Redirect URL?

-Add an attribute in the FrontMatter header named "movedFrom" with the previous/old URL of the original content.
-This will redirect users looking for the content to the new URL.
+If you move a content piece to a new location, create a new PR that moves it to the intended folder, and add an attribute in the FrontMatter header named "movedFrom" with the previous/old folder location of the content.
+This will redirect traffic from old URLs to newer locations.

   ````yml
       movedFrom: /tutorials/demystifying-transition-to-microservices
   ````